 But will this currency become more than a novelty and change the outlook of online gambling forever?

-There were some early success stories for gamblers, such as the one of a dice player who won 11,000 bitcoins in 2013 (at the time the equivalent of USD $1.3 million) playing in the online casino Just-Dice (by the way, the company’s survival was in jeopardy after this payout).
+There were some early success stories for gamblers.
+Such as the one of a dice player who won 11,000 bitcoins in 2013 (at the time the equivalent of USD $1.3 million) playing in the online casino Just-Dice (by the way, the company’s survival was in jeopardy after this payout).
 Bitcoin has also impacted other areas of the gambling industry.
-Emerging companies such as Bitcoin Lottery offer apps such as BetCoin Reels, “a mobile-compatible online slot machine that features an intuitive and user-friendly design that can be accessed from any mobile platform” and that accepts payments in both Bitcoins and Litecoins.
+Emerging companies such as Bitcoin Lottery offer apps such as BetCoin Reels, “a mobile-compatible online slot machine.
+It features an intuitive and user-friendly design that can be accessed from any mobile platform”.
+It also accepts payments in both Bitcoins and Litecoins.
 Interestingly, two Las Vegas land-based casinos, The Golden Gate Hotel, and The D Las Vegas Casino Hotel, accept Bitcoins as payment for rooms, as well as in gift shops and restaurants, as reported by Reuters.
 An Irish site called Predictious.com offers a prediction market where US users can bet on anything (the Oscars, sporting events, elections) using Bitcoins.

 So the question remains: will Bitcoin change online gambling?
 In short, the answer is no, at least not in the short term.
 Bitcoin’s effect won’t be significant unless it offers more certainty to users and companies.
 Contemporary online gambling is all about trust.
 Online casinos strive to build customer loyalty and brand affiliation, which are only possible if players feel their money – and their data – is safe.
 Bitcoins do not offer this certainty… at least not yet.
 As of today, Bitcoin casinos could be a good option for one of gambling experiences, but not so much for a more sustained engagement.